Tiraz

-They were very likely influenced by the tablion, a decorated patch added to the body of the mantle as a badge of rank or position in late Roman and Byzantine dress.
+They were likely influenced by the tablion, a decorated patch added to the body of the mantle as a badge of rank or position in late Roman and Byzantine dress.

 Etymology

-The word tiraz is a Persian word for "embroidery".
+The ultimate origin of this word is Persian darz (دَرْز), which means "embroidery".
 The word tiraz can be used to refer to the textiles themselves, but is mostly used as a term for medieval textiles with Arabic inscription, or to the band of calligraphic inscription on them, or to the factories which produced the textiles (known as the dar al-tiraz).

 Tiraz is also known as taraziden in Persian.